solidi/learning-notes/mentoring/writing-ideas.md

 1. Becoming a tech lead.
 2. Meta becomes more important.
+3. Python's EOL.
-3. Naming projects.
+4. Naming projects.
-4. Document as IOC.
+5. Document as IOC.
-5. Miscommunication in writing.
+6. Miscommunication in writing.
-6. Finishing things.
+7. Finishing things.
-7. How to write blogs (diagram).
+8. How to write blogs (diagram).